instaclustr/atsc/docs/usage.md

           Samples the input data instead of using all the data for selecting the optimal compressor.
 Only impacts speed, might or not increased compression ratio.
 For best results use 0 (default).
 Only works when compression = Auto.
 0 will use all the data (slowest) 6 will sample 128 data points (fastest) [default: 0]
       --verbose
-          Verbose output, dumps everysample in the input file (for compression) and in the ouput file (for decompression) -h, --help
+          Verbose output, dumps everysample in the input file (for compression) and in the ouput file (for decompression) --csv
+          Defines user input as a CSV file
+      --no-header
+          Defines if the CSV has no header
+      --fields <FIELDS>
+          Defines names of fields in CSV file.
+It should follow this format: --fields=TIME_FIELD_NAME,VALUE_FIELD_NAME It assumes that the one before comma is a name of time field and the one after comma is value field
+  -h, --help
           Print help
   -V, --version